maciek252/DroneELT/README.md

 LEDs are used for signalling the current state of the device with respect to MAVlink and/or NMEA data received:

 * OFF - no data, drone not started (detected from data)
 * 1 flash (flash means LED ON, otherwise OFF) - receiving data (MAVLINK or NMEA), no valid gps fix
 * 2 flashes - receiving data, valid fix, drone not started yet
-* ON - drone started, receiving no data, timeout to triggering alarm running
-* 1 flash inverted (flash means LED OFF, otherwise ON) - receiving data, no valid fix, drone started (move detected), timeout to triggering alarm running
+* 1 flash inverted (flash means LED OFF, otherwise ON) - receiving data, valid fix, drone started (move detected)
-* 2 flashes inverted - receiving data, valid fix, drone started (move detected)
+* ON - drone started, receiving no data, timeout to triggering alarm running (not used)
 * BOTH LEDS ON: transmitting alarm, long sound
 * ONE LED ON: transmitting alarm, short sound
+* BOTH LEDS ON inverted: transmtting alarm, long sound, timeout to end alarm running
+* ONE LED ON inverted: transmitting alarm, short sound, timeout to end alarm running

 OrangeLRS Tx: red LED - MAVlink, blue LED - GPS NMEA